Offline Training of Language Model Agents with Functions as Learnable Weights: Related Work

 \section{Related Work}

-The recent remarkable progress in large language models (LLMs) marks a significant breakthrough in artificial intelligence as they exhibit a higher level of understanding and generate both natural and programming languages~\cite{guo2023evaluating, chang2023survey, zheng2023survey, jimenez2023swe, chen2021evaluating,wang2023scibench,song2023nlpbench}.
-There has been a growing volume of research focusing on employing LLMs to construct autonomous agents for reasoning~\cite{wei2022chain, zhang2023ideal}, planning~\cite{babyagi, song2023llm}, and adapting to new observations in real-world tasks~\cite{xi2023rise, wang2023survey, hong2023metagpt, yao2022react, wu2023autogen, li2023camel, babyagi, park2023generative,zhang2023ecoassistant,shi2024ehragent}.
-In such LLM agents, functions/tools/actions that LLM can leverage to interact with the environment or solve sub-tasks play a critical role, yet are often manually crafted~\cite{yao2022react,zhuang2023toolqa,li2023api,xu2023tool}.
+There has been a growing volume of research focusing on employing LLMs to construct autonomous agents for reasoning, planning, and adapting to new observations in real-world tasks~\cite{xi2023rise, wang2023survey, hong2023metagpt, yao2022react, wu2023autogen, li2023camel, babyagi, park2023generative}.
+In such LLM agents, functions/tools/actions that LLM can leverage to interact with the environment or solve sub-tasks play a critical role, yet are often manually crafted~\cite{yao2022react}.
 Recent works have explored automatic tool creation~\cite{cai2023large, qian2023creator,yuan2023craft}.
 Specifically, Tool-maker~\cite{cai2023large} proposes to create tools through three demonstrations and then validates the created tool using three validation examples; CREATOR~\cite{qian2023creator} proposes to create tools exclusive for each query; And CRAFT~\cite{yuan2023craft} first creates customizable tools tailored for specific problems and then retrieves relevant tools for user query inference time.
 In this work, we propose a conceptual framework that treats functions as learnable parameters in traditional AI models and develop a generic agent training paradigm to improve functions iteratively across epochs.
 Different from prior works, our AgentOptimizer updates the function set based on the LLM agent's execution history of the whole training set, rather than making functions according to individual query-answer pair(s); this approach not only includes the specific LLM agent's behavior into consideration for function creation (in contrast to looking at the query-answer pair only), but also tends to make generic functions that work for the whole training set.
 By formulating an iterative optimization process, the AgentOptimizer can continuously update the functions based on the execution history of each epoch during training in a trial-and-error manner.

 Sharing a similar goal of improving LLM agents, another line of work aims to enhance agent capability by modifying the underlying LLMs~\cite{patil2023gorilla,qin2023toolllm,zeng2023agenttuning}.
 For instance, ToolLLM~\cite{qin2023toolllm} collects a massive amount of APIs to construct instruction data to finetune LLaMA~\cite{touvron2023llama} to obtain a new LLM optimized for using the collected APIs; AgentTune~\cite{zeng2023agenttuning} proposes to enhance the agent abilities through a hybrid instruction-tuning strategy to tune the LLMs parameters.
 In contrast, we explore a new paradigm of training LLM agents without modifying the underlying LLM, which is particularly useful when the LLMs are online services and not available for tuning like GPT-4 or when tuning and maintaining a new LLM are expensive and time-consuming.